developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### State
 Used to configure whether and how automatic triggering should occur on a Zebra Android device.

-- If the value ***Off*** is chosen, automatic triggering never occurs and the Device User is required to manually initiate trigger-activated functions.
+-***Off***- automatic triggering never occurs and the Device User is required to manually initiate trigger-activated functions.

-- If the value ***Auto On*** is chosen, automatic triggering might occur automatically if the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.
+-***Auto On***- automatic triggering might occur automatically if the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.

-- If the value ***Always On*** is chosen, automatic triggering can always occur automatically , whether or not the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.
+-***Always On***- automatic triggering can always occur automatically , whether or not the device is placed into a suitable holster, holder, or stand allowing the Device User to initiate trigger-activated functions simply by bringing an object within proximity to the device sensor.

 ### Range
 Used to configure the range at which automatic triggering detects the presence of an object and initiate automatic triggering.

-- If the value ***Near*** is chosen, automatic triggering occurs only when an object is brought within near proximity to the device sensor.
+-***Near***- automatic triggering occurs only when an object is brought within near proximity to the device sensor.
 This might be desirable if the device is being worn in a holster and it's convenient to bring objects close to the device sensor.

-- If the value ***Far*** is chosen, automatic triggering occurs when an object is brought within less near proximity to the device sensor.
+-***Far***- automatic triggering occurs when an object is brought within less near proximity to the device sensor.
 This might be desirable if the device is located in a stand or holder and it's less convenient to bring objects close to the device sensor.

 -----